nolonwabo/checklist/checklist.md

 # Waiters Availability.

 ## Clone app to github.
+- Go to github and clone it to this link `https://github.com/nolonwabo/waiter.git`
 - Once you clone it, you will be able to see code already written.

 ## Installing system.